-- Remove loose bark and leaf debris from the crotch of the tree, to reduce hiding places for cocoons.
+- Remove loose bark and leaf debris from the branches and crotch of the tree, to reduce hiding places for

-to pupate.
-Inspect every 3 weeks and destroy any cocooned caterpillars.
-The most important trapping time is winter and spring but for effective control inspect the bands all year round.
+pupate.
+Inspect every three weeks and destroy any cocooned caterpillars.
+The most important trapping time is

+during winter and spring, but for effective control inspect the bands all year round.
 Only use this method if

 - Open-mouthed jars can be filled with a variety of baits to attract codling moth.
 Try port diluted with

 water (1 part port to 9 parts water), fermenting apple juice, molasses or oil of cloves.
 Add a film of

 vegetable oil to the top to stop moths from escaping and prevent mosquitoes breeding.
 Hang them in trees in

 the warmest part of the orchard.
 Studies have shown codling moth prefer a bait four to five days old.
 Replace

 - A good choice for the home gardener with only a few apple trees is to bag the fruit, as this has been

 shown to give excellent control.
 Commercial exclusion products are available as nylon 'sockettes' sold as